What Is Communication Apprehension and How Do You Beat It?

 Situational anxiety occurs when a person experiences communication anxiety in a specific situation that isn't necessarily related to the context or the person they're speaking with.
 Commonly, it involves a particular combination of the context and the audience.

-For example, a person might not feel anxious when talking with coworkers in the office, but they might find themselves experiencing communication apprehension when interacting with the same people in a new environment, such as at the bar after work or the office Christmas party.
+For example, a person might not feel communication anxiety when talking with coworkers in the office, but might experience communication apprehension when interacting with the same people in a new environment, such as at the bar after work or the office Christmas party.

 4. Audience